The DiliTrust Governance suite

 Challenges for Smart Cities in Crisis

-Accurate recovery from a cyber-attack depends on fast and perfect damage assessment according to security experts.
-A recent 2018 Deloitte report concerning ‘Crisis Management’ found that despite 46% of crisis management experts being mobilized in the past two years for Cyber related incidents, the 523 organizations surveyed displayed confidence that exceeded their crisis preparedness.
-The report also found that being at that being prepared ‘significantly reduces the negative impact of a crisis and it recommended that ‘crisis management should not begin with a crisis’.
+Fast and complete recovery from a cyber-attack depends on quick and perfect damage assessment according to security experts.
+A recent 2018 Deloitte report concerning Crisis Management found that despite 46% of crisis management experts being mobilized in the past two years for cyber-related incidents, the 523 organizations surveyed displayed confidence that exceeded their crisis preparedness.
+The report also found that being prepared ‘significantly reduces the negative impact of a crisis’ and recommended that ‘crisis management should not begin with a crisis’.